-The Theory Sees Every Relationship Involving a Power Struggle as Based on Race
+CRT Sees All Relationships Involving a Power Struggle as Based on Race

 According to Critical Race Theory, institutions such as law, education, and business are the primary source of racial problems.
 But what is the solution that CRT promotes?
 To overthrow them!

 This theory rejects individual freedoms and responsibilities and divides people into racial groups.
 It pits groups against each other and judges guilt or innocence based on one’s race.

 This threatens everything that America was founded on.

 CRT has grown in its movement.
 Off-shoots or hybrids have emerged that take into account various other issues such as linguistic and immigration oppression.
 CRT now includes Critical Race Feminism (CRF), Latino Critical Race Studies (LatCrit), Asian American Critical Race Studies (Asian Crit), and American Indian Critical Race Studies Critical Race Theory (TribalCrit), Queer-Crit, etc.

 Critical Race Theory rests on the following five major components or tenets:

 - The notion that racism is ordinary and not aberrational.